 I consider a particular strength of mine is to get alongside a chief executive and their team; understand their circumstances; help formulate strategic plans; and then assist in building the team and the skills that can sustain the implementation of those plans.

 Peter "graduated" from the Australian Public Service (APS) at the end of 2014.
 He is now drawing on his leadership experience and expertise, and his understanding of government and the APS, to provide insight and understanding to senior executives.
-Since leaving Austrade and the APS, Peter has undertaken coaching and mentoring of APS and non APS executives; been involved with leadership training for senior defence service personnel; done workshops with major consulting companies; and commenced serving on the Australian Public Service Commission Audit and Risk Committee.
+Since leaving Austrade and the APS, Peter has undertaken coaching and mentoring of APS and non APS executives; been involved with leadership training for senior defence service personnel; done workshops with major consulting companies; and served for four years on the APSC Audit and Risk Committee.

 Prior to joining Austrade as Deputy CEO and Executive Director in 2007, Peter held the positions of Deputy Secretary, Department of Transport and Regional Services (2000-2005) where he was responsible for aviation, transport security and regional policy and services issues; and Deputy Secretary, Department of Agriculture Fisheries and Forestry (2005-2007), where he was also the Executive Director in charge of the then Australian Quarantine and Inspection Service (AQIS).